1. 100+ Technical Skills Examples & Definition (2025)

 2. Programming skills

 This industry is based pretty much wholly on hard, technical skills.
-This list of examples covers some of the most popular languages to include on your CV.
+These technical skills examples covers some of the most popular languages to include on your CV.

 • AJAX